fredericojordan/project-euler/README.md

 Also used as a playground for learning [Elixir](https://elixir-lang.org/) (and maybe some other languages).

+Add me to your friend list with the following key: `1303129_5SgMVy96F4dFfIXvahxjTAPc4J70lbr1`

 ## Solved Problems:

 |       ID        |                  Description / Title                     | Difficulty | Computational time |